-Her designs explore the relationship between colour, image, and form.
-Each piece is designed and handcrafted by Martina in her studio.
-Bright and bold colours, black carved geometric patterns and abstract or classic yet organic-looking shapes translate every piece of her ceramic jewellery into wearable art; perfect for women who enjoy discovering something special and confidently expressing their inner beauty.
+Isla Clay’s jewellery designs explore the relationship between colour, image, and form.
+Each piece is designed and handcrafted by Martina Zalig in her studio.
+Bright and bold colours, black carved geometric patterns and abstract or classic yet visibly hand-cut shapes translate every piece of her ceramic jewellery into wearable art; perfect for women who enjoy discovering something special and confidently expressing their inner beauty.

-Martina has always liked creating with hands; in fact, it is her first memories of drawing flowers and animals with her dear Gran as a four-year-old.
+Martina has always liked creating with her hands; in fact it is her first memories of drawing flowers and animals with her Gran as a 4-year-old.
 She can still clearly remember the day when she first felt she wanted to work with clay.
-It was on a sunny summer day when she was lying on a small hill on Berneray, an island in the Outer Hebrides.
+It was on a sunny summer day when she was lying on a small hill on Berneray, a small island in the Outer Hebrides.
 It took a few years before she actually ordered a kiln and bought her first chunk of clay, but that feeling never left her.

 In Martina's mind ceramics is strongly connected to her life in Scotland and becoming a part of that country for a decade, so she wanted to choose a Scottish name for her brand.
 Isla, according to Wikipedia, is a feminine given name of primarily Scottish usage, derived from Islay, which is the name of an island off the West coast of Scotland.